programminghistorian/jekyll/en/lessons/facial-recognition-ai-python.md

 difficulty: 1
 activity: analyzing
 topics: [python, machine-learning]
-abstract: In this lesson, you'll learn computer vision machine learning principles for object recognition, and how to apply these principles using Python to recognize and classify smiling faces in historical photographs.
+abstract: In this lesson, you’ll learn computer vision and machine learning principles for object recognition, and how to apply these principles using Python to recognize and classify smiling faces in historical photographs.
-avatar_alt: Line drawing of a little victorian-era girl looks into a hand-held mirror.
+avatar_alt: Line drawing of a little Victorian-era girl looking into a hand-held mirror.
 doi: 10.46430/phen0119
 ---